longturn/freeciv21/docs/Modding/Rulesets/actions.rst

 .. _action-enter-marketplace:

 Enter Marketplace
-  Get a one time bounus without creating a trade route.
+  Get a one time bonus without creating a trade route.

   Rules: